RokasDie/cs50-final-project/README.md

 ### Database

-Database stores all users, homeworks, student submissions.
+Database stores all users, homework, student submissions.
 The tables, like student submissions uses foreign keys to relate users to submitted homework.
-Moreover, homeworks table uses foreign keys to relate the homework to a teacher.
+Moreover, homework table uses foreign keys to relate the homework to a teacher.

 ## Possible improvements

 As all applications this one can also be improved.
-Possible imprevements:
+Possible improvements:

 - Have administrator account which confirms user identity, so that student could not register as a teacher
 - Ability to change account details
 - Have a way for teacher to upload videos to explain the assignment
+- Notificaitons to email about new homeworks or submissions

+## How to launch application

+1. Check that you have Node version 8+
+2. Clone the code: `git clone https://github.com/RokasDie/cs50-final-project.git`
+3. Run command prompt in the folder and run `npm install` to install all dependencies
+4. Once installed run command `npm start`
+5. In your browser go to `localhost:3000`
+6. You are ready to go!